r4victor/tenthousandmeters/content/blog/python_bts_06.md

 }
 ```

-If a type defines the `nb_add` slot, `add_operators()` sets `__add__()` of the type to a wrapper descriptor with `wrap_binaryfunc_l()` as a wrapper function and the function pointed by `nb_add` as a wrapped function.
+If a type implements the `nb_add` slot, `add_operators()` sets `__add__()` of the type to a wrapper descriptor with `wrap_binaryfunc_l()` as a wrapper function and `nb_add` as a wrapped slot.
 It similarly sets `__radd__()` of the type with one exception: a wrapper function is `wrap_binaryfunc_r()`.

-Both `wrap_binaryfunc_l()` and `wrap_binaryfunc_r()` take two operands plus a wrapped slot function as their arguments.
-The only difference is how they call the slot function:
+Both `wrap_binaryfunc_l()` and `wrap_binaryfunc_r()` take two operands plus a wrapped slot as their parameters.
+The only difference is how they call the slot:

 * `wrap_binaryfunc_l(x, y, slot_func)` calls `slot_func(x, y)`
 * `wrap_binaryfunc_r(x, y, slot_func)` calls `slot_func(y, x)`.

+The result of this call is what we get when we call the special method.

 ## Summary

 Today we've demystified perhaps the most magical aspect of Python.
 We've learned that the behavior of a Python object is determined by the slots of the object's type.
 The slots of a statically defined type can be specified explicitly, and any type can inherit some slots from its ancestors.
 The real insight was that the slots of a class are set up automatically by CPython based on the defined special methods.
 CPython does the reverse too.
-It adds special methods to the type's dictionary if the type defines the corresponding slots.
+It adds special methods to the type's dictionary if the type implements the corresponding slots.

 We've learned a lot.
 Nevertheless, the Python object system is such a vast subject that at least as much remains to be covered.
 For example, we haven't really discussed how attributes work.
 This is what we're going to do next time.